remidinishanth/distributed_systems/databases/readme.md

 ## SQL

+### Atomicity
 Atomicity: The system can only be in the state it was before the operation or after the operation, not something in between.

 In the context of ACID, atomicity is not about concurrency.
-It does not describe what happens if several processes try to access the same data at the same time, because that is covered under the letter I, for isolation
+It does not describe what happens if several processes try to access the same data at the same time, because that is covered under the letter I, for isolation.

+Atomicity simplifies this problem: if a transaction was aborted, the application can be sure that it didn’t change anything, so it can safely be retried.

+### Consistency

+The idea of ACID consistency is that you have certain statements about your data (invariants) that must always be true — for example, in an accounting system, credits and debits across all accounts must always be balanced.

+However, this idea of consistency depends on the application’s notion of invariants, and it’s the application’s responsibility to define its transactions correctly so that they preserve consistency.

+### Summary
 ![image](https://github.com/remidinishanth/distributed_systems/assets/19663316/24b3af22-f1b1-4bbb-ab25-0da20bea4dd7)

 ### SQL Databases